cualquiercosa327/vvctre/README.md

 # GUI Features

 - Disk shader cache loading progress bar
-- FPS
+- FPS indicator
-  - You can move the text while the left mouse button is held.
+  - You can move it while the left mouse button is held.
   - You can change its color while the right mouse button is held.
 - Keyboard applet
 - Mii selector applet